What is Fabry disease?

 What causes Fabry disease?

-One of the enzymes that the body normally makes is called alpha-galactosidase A enzyme (pronounced ‘al-fa-ga-lak-toe-si-daze A’) – or called alpha-GAL for short.
-Alpha-GAL will break down a fatty substance called globotriaosylceramide (pronounced ‘glow-bow-try-oh-sill-ser-ah-mide’), also called GL-3 or Gb3 for short.
-In people with Fabry disease, the body does not produce enough alpha-GAL or it does not work properly.
-This means that GL-3 cannot be broken down as it normally would and this fatty substance builds up in the cells, called the ‘lysosomes’, of the body.
+One of the enzymes that the body normally makes is called alpha-galactosidase A enzyme (pronounced ‘al-fa-ga-lak-toe-si-daze A’) – or called alpha-GAL A for short.
+Alpha-GAL A will break down a fatty substance called globotriaosylceramide (pronounced ‘glow-bow-try-oh-sill-ser-ah-mide’), also called GL-3 or Gb3 for short.
+In people with Fabry disease, the body does not produce enough alpha-GAL A or it does not work properly.
+This means that GL-3 cannot be broken down as it normally would and this fatty substance builds up in parts of the cells called the ‘lysosomes’, of the body.
 GL-3 build-up can damage body cells, so the cells don’t work as well as they once did.
 This gradually leads to health problems in different parts of the body.
 In Figure 1 it is shown how GL-3 builds up in the cells of people with Fabry disease.
-Because of the build-up of GL-3 in the lysosomes, Fabry disease is part of a group called ‘lysosomal storage disorder’.
+Because of the build-up of GL-3 in the lysosomes, Fabry disease is part of a group called ‘lysosomal storage disorders’.

-Fabry disease – build-up of GL-3 due to a lack of alpha-GAL
+Fabry disease – build-up of GL-3 due to a lack of alpha-GAL A